 Another proposed mitigating strategy is the use of open source software, that is, making the software source code for the voting machines available for anyone in the public to read and examine.
 For example, Australia currently votes using a system called eVACS (electronic voting and counting system).
 The Australian government contracted with a private firm to develop the software, which is currently available to be freely used by anybody else, anywhere in the world, at no cost.
-There is a significant debate in the technical community about the benefits of open source code with respect to security, mostly concerning its relevance to security issues in Linux vs. Microsoft Windows.
-Linux source code is widely and freely available, while Windows source code is considered to be one of Microsoft's most valuable trade secrets.
-Generally speaking, significant bugs are found and exploited regularly in both systems.
-Windows does not seem to gain much, if any, security from its source code being unavailable to would-be attackers.
-Conversely, Linux regularly benefits from the auditing efforts of third-parties.
-As with Linux, an open source election system would allow any interested third-party to make its own examination of the security of a voting system, possibly finding security flaws and bringing them to the attention of the system's developers.
+Such an open source election system would allow any interested thirdparty to make its own examination of the security of a voting system, possibly finding security flaws and bringing them to the attention of the system's developers.
 Most voting system vendors, however, consider their source code to be a trade secret.
 We were only able to analyze Diebold's system as a result of their inadvertent release of their source code on the Internet.
 This demonstrates that any security protection that might be gained from keeping the code private is temporary, at best.
 It's better for a system to be designed to be secure regardless of what knowledge is possessed by a would-be attacker.
 And, because open source software gives independent third parties the ability to make independent evaluations of the integrity of an election, open source software increases the transparency of the election, which can clearly help increase voter confidence in an election's outcome.
 Unfortunately, even if the source code is public, subtle but exploitable flaws may still persist in it for years.
+Likewise, we have no easy way to guarantee that a voting machine is running the "official" software version rather than a maliciously modified version.
 Open source code is valuable for an election's transparency, but it is not sufficient to make any security guarantees.